amirjalaly/Clustering-based-QA/README.md

 # Clustering-based-QA
-This Repository includes the codes of the paper titled "Clustering-Based Sequence to Sequence Model for Generative Question Answering in a Low-Resource Language"
+This Repository includes the codes of the paper titled "Clustering-Based Sequence to Sequence Model for Generative Question Answering in a Low-Resource Language" by A. Jalaly Bidgoly and H. Amirkhani.